sumitprajapati1/Image-manager/README.md

-# 🗂️ Nested Image Folder Manager (Google Drive Clone)
+# 🗂️ Nested Image Folder Manager

 A full-stack web application where users can register, create  folders, upload images into folders, and search their images by name — similar to **Google Drive** functionality.
 Each user has isolated access to their own folders and uploaded content.